 Aphids are definitely one insect you’ll want to keep far away from your pepper plants.
 There are thousands of different aphid species around the world, and you’ll find them in a variety of climates.

 These pests attach themselves to the leaves of your pepper plants and suck the sap right out.
-Because they’re drinking all the sugary juices from the leaves, they end up excreting a sticky substance called “honeydew.”
+Because they’re drinking all the sugary juices from the leaves, aphids end up excreting a sticky substance called “honeydew.”
 Ants feed on the honeydew substance that aphids produce, making for a viscous gardening cycle.

 Most aphids are born pregnant, so they multiply incredibly quickly.
 If you suspect you have aphids on your pepper plants, you’ll want to act fast!